RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 - Fabric Scissors

 - Fabric (by the yard) Here you can get creative.
 This is the “skin” of your panel, and almost any fabric works.
 So feel free to get whatever color or pattern suits your space!
 It’s a great way to kill two birds with one stone by livening up your decor.
 Mine have cool vintage floral patterns.
-You will need about about 5’x3’ of fabric for each panel.
+You will need about 5’x3’ of fabric for each panel.

 Step 1: Construct a Wooden Frame